-The program focuses on developing individual potential, assisting individuals to have more meaningful participation in their community, and meeting individual challenges that need to be addressed before participation sin a traditional vocational or community employment program can occur.
+We focus on developing individual potential, assisting individuals to have more meaningful participation in their community, and meeting individual challenges that need to be addressed before supported community employment can occur.

 In order to achieve these goals the program focuses on the development of competencies in many areas that may include, but are not limited to: